 There are a number of reasons why demand forecasting is an important process for businesses:

-Most demand forecasting techniques fall into one of three basic categories:
+Most traditional demand forecasting techniques fall into one of three basic categories:

 Qualitative forecasting techniques are used when there isn’t a lot of data available to work with, such as for a relatively new business or when a product is introduced to the market.
 In this instance, other information such as expert opinions, market research, and comparative analyses are used to form quantitative estimates about demand.